ansilove/AnsiLove.framework/README.md

 Settings the bits to `transparent` will produce output files with transparent background (only available for `.ans` files).

-## (NSString *)iceColors
+## (BOOL)iceColors

-Setting `iceColors` to `1` will enable iCE color codes.
-On the opposite `0` means that that `iceColors` are disabled, which is the default value.
+Setting `iceColors` to `YES` will enable iCE color codes.
+On the opposite `NO` means that that `iceColors` are disabled, which is the default value.
 When an ANSi source was created using iCE colors, it was done with a special mode where the blinking was disabled, and you had 16 background colors available.
 Basically, you had the same choice for background colors as for foreground colors, that's iCE colors.
 But now the important part: when the ANSi source does not make specific use of iCE colors, you should NOT enable them.
 The file could look pretty weird in normal mode.
 So in most cases it's fine to turn iCE colors off.

 ## (NSString *)columns

 `columns` is only relevant for ANSi source files with `.BIN` extension and even for those files optional.
 In most cases conversion will work fine if you don't set this flag, the default value is `160` then.
 So please pass `columns` only to `.BIN` files and only if you exactly know what you're doing.
 The sun could explode or even worse: A KITTEN MAY DIE SOMEWHERE.

+## (BOOL)retina

+If you set this to `YES` the Framework creates two output images, the regular file and a properly named and sized @2x.PNG image to the same location.

 ## Supported options for each file type